Mohd-Taqiuddin/Solana-Development-with-React-Anchor-Rust-and-Phantom/README.md

 ```bash
 solana-test-validator
 ```
-3. Build the anchor project
+3. Open new terminal and Build the anchor project
 ```bash
 anchor build
 ```